isabella232/journey-orchestration-learn.en-1/help/understanding-journey-orchestration.md

 The main steps in preparation for building journeys are:

 1. [Configure Streaming Events](/help/configuring-journey-orchestration/configure-streaming-events.md) - This configuration is mandatory, as [!UICONTROL Journey Orchestration] is designed to listen to events.
-1. [Configure Data Sources](/help/configuring-journey-orchestration/configure-data-sources.md) - This configuration is not required if your journeys only leverage local data coming from an event payload.
+1. [Configure Data Sources](/help/configuring-journey-orchestration/configure-data-sources.md) - This configuration is not required if your journeys only use local data coming from an event payload.
 1. [Configure Custom Actions](/help/configuring-journey-orchestration/configure-actions.md): Required if you want to use a service from any 3rd party provider that can be called through a [!DNL REST API] with a JSON formatted payload

 >[!NOTE]
 >
 >These configuration steps require technical knowledge.
-You will need to be familiar with the [Experience Data Model (XDM)](https://docs.adobe.com/content/help/en/platform-learn/tutorials/schemas/understanding-the-xdm-system-and-experience-data-model.html) and [how to compose XDM experience event schemas](https://docs.adobe.com/content/help/en/platform-learn/tutorials/schemas/create-your-first-schema-with-out-of-the-box-components.html).
+You must be familiar with the [Experience Data Model (XDM)](https://experienceleague.adobe.com/docs/platform-learn/tutorials/schemas/schemas-and-experience-data-model.html?lang=en) and [how to compose XDM experience event schemas](https://experienceleague.adobe.com/docs/platform-learn/tutorials/schemas/create-schemas.html?lang=en).

 ## How to create, publish, and analyze a journey